alexhkurz/SmartContractsSummer2022/Tutorial/PayAndGuess/README.md

 Building up in four steps to a contract with the following specification:

-The contract has a hidden integer in the interval [1,10].
+The contract knows a hidden integer in the interval [1,10].
 Players can guess the number and bet money on it.
 The player who comes closest to the hidden number gets the money.

 ## Exercises